petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 }
 ```

 The Grid module integrates cells in a two-dimensional array.
 The number of rows and columns are the parameters of the grid.
 The input/output bundle allows for reading and writing cell states addressable by their row and column.
-The grid freezes the state of all cells when write-enabled to prevent them from applying rules while editing.

-The last two `for` loops are particularly notable.
+The `for` loops at the end are particularly notable.
 They wire up cells' neighbor states while also wrapping the GoL universe at the edges to form a torus.
 This code is another excellent example of Chisel's expressiveness.

 ## GridInit